 What is CBD?

 Cannabidiol (CBD) is a cannabis extract.
-It is made from the stems, leaves, and flowers of the hemp plant.
+It is extracted from the stems, leaves, and flowers of the hemp plant.
 It belongs to the group of compounds known as cannabinoids.
 These compounds interact with receptors in the dog’s body.
 These receptors make up the control and regulatory system known as the endocannabinoid system (ECS).
-This ECS controls all kinds of important functions in your dog’s body.
+This ECS controls many important functions in your dog’s body.

 Functions the ECS helps control